 What Are Dental Crowns?

-Crowns are designed to make your tooth stronger and improve its appearance.
+Dental crowns are designed to make your tooth stronger and improve its appearance.
 They fit over a tooth to protect it from further damage.
-Crowns are necessary when a tooth is broken down and fillings are unable to replace the lost tooth structure.
+Dental crowns are necessary when a tooth is broken down and fillings are unable to replace the lost tooth structure.

 What Are Dental Bridges?